 I am based in the Faculty of Professional and Social Sciences, School of Health and Education, Education Department and am active across several programmes.

 My qualifications include: BFA (Hons equivalent), MFA (3 year), MSc (Lifelong Learning), PhD (Lifelong Learning), PGCert HE.

 Currently, I am the Co-convenor for the UALL Work and Learning Network and am on the UALL Executive Committee.

 I am a Senior Fellow of the Higher Education Academy (HEA).

 I am a Cohort Leader and Supervisor for the DProf (transdisciplinary).
 I am the Co-Programme Leader for BA (Hons) Professional Practice in Business to Business Sales Degree Apprenticeship.

-Interests include creative, experiential, work-based and blended learning in the higher education environment.
+My interests include practice-based studies within higher education, doctoral studies, degree apprenticeships, creative, experiential and work-based studies, and the use of blended learning in the higher education environment.

-My research interests are in lifelong learning, higher education, professional practice in the creative and cultural industries, experiential learning (work-related and employability skills), e-learning and blended learning, and the use of social media in higher education.
+My research interests are in lifelong learning, higher education, professional practice in the creative and cultural industries, experiential learning (work-related and employability skills), e-learning and blended learning, and the use of social media in higher education, and professional doctorates.